apache/flink-web/faq.md

 helpful to debug jobs in small setups with tiny data sets, it becomes very inefficient and disk space consuming if used for large input data.

+### The slot allocated for my task manager has been released.
+What should I do?

+A `java.lang.Exception: The slot in which the task was executed has been released.
+Probably loss of TaskManager` usually occurs when there are big garbage collection stalls.
+In this case, a quick fix would be to use the G1 garbage collector.
+It works incrementally and it often leads to lower pauses.
+Furthermore, you can dedicate more memory to the user code (e.g. 0.4 per system and 0.6 per user).

+If both of these approaches fail and the error persists, simply increase the TaskManager's heartbeat pause by setting AKKA_WATCH_HEARTBEAT_PAUSE (akka.watch.heartbeat.pause) to a greater value (e.g. 600s).
+This will cause the JobManager to wait for a heartbeat for a longer time interval before considering the TaskManager lost.

 ## YARN Deployment

 ### The YARN session runs only for a few seconds